 What to Consider

 Trading on margin can enhance your profits, but no one offers a loan for free.
 Margin is still borrowed money and like any financial institution, Fidelity will want to be compensated for lending.
 The lowest rate offered by Fidelity is 4%, but that’s for amounts over $1 million.
-For amounts under $50,000, the lowest margin rate is 7.8%.
+For amounts under $50,000, the lowest margin rate (base rate) is 7.825%.

 Like most online brokers, Fidelity has gone completely commission free on all stock and ETF trades made through their platform.
 Additionally, many of the firm’s sponsored mutual funds and ETFs have had their expense ratios dropped nearly to zero.